-ROCKWELL AUTOMATION NON-QUALIFIED SAVINGS PLAN (THE NON-QUALIFIED SAVINGS PLAN)
+ROCKWELL AUTOMATION NON-OUALIFIED SAVINGS PLAN (THE NON-OUALIFIED SAVINGS PLAN)

 Our U.S. employees, including the NEOs, whose earnings exceed certain applicable federal limitations on compensation that may be recognized under our Qualified Savings Plan, are entitled to defer earnings on a pre-tax basis to the Non-Qualified Savings Plan.
 Company matching contributions that cannot be made to the Qualified Savings Plan due to applicable federal tax limits are also made to the Non-Qualified Savings Plan.
 Under the Qualified Savings Plan, we match half up to 7% of the employee's eligible earnings contributed to the plan each pay period, subject to a maximum amount of earnings under applicable federal tax regulations.
-Company matching contributions to the Non-Qualified Savings Plan were suspended for all plan participants effective April 27, 2020 and reinstated after the fiscal year end period, effective December 7, 2020.
+Company matching contributions to the Non-Qualified Savings Plan were suspended for all plan participants effective April 27, 2020 and reinstated effective December 7, 2020.
+In addition, on December 7, 2020, the Company made a one-time voluntary NEC of \$500 to U.S. based employees eligible to participate in the Rockwell Savings plan as of September 30, 2020, which includes Messrs.
+Moret, Kulaszewicz, Etzel, Goris, and Ms. House.
 Earnings under the Non-Qualified Savings Plan are credited to participant accounts on a daily basis in the same manner as under the Qualified Savings Plan.
 Investment options are selected by the participant, may be changed daily, and include the same fund and Company stock investments that are offered by the Qualified Savings Plan.
 No preferential interest or earnings are provided under the Non-Qualified Savings Plan.
 Account balances under the Non-Qualified Savings Plan are distributed in a lump-sum cash payment within 60 days after the end of the month occurring six months, or five years if elected, after the employee terminates employment or retires.